zhanghongce/VMCAI-2020-AE/README.md

 python -a runAES-Pico-GB.py
 ```

+By default, linux's out-of-memory (OOM) killer should be able to find the
+right process to kill when a test run occupies too much memory.
+If you want
+to manually set a limit, you can use command `ulimit -Sv <size>`, where
+`<size>` has a unit of 1KB.

 The Overall Result
 ------------------------------------------------------
-The above experiments shows that Grain could finish all five examples within
+The above experiments show that Grain could finish all five examples within
 2 hours.
 On the other hand, the other methods, under the same time and memory
 limit, mostly fail on the three practical designs (AES, Pico and GB).